 “If you want to travel fast, go alone.
 If you want to travel far, go together.”

-Undoubtedly, most leaders may feel isolated while undergoing continuous change and leading through uncertainty in various life situations.
+Undoubtedly, most leaders may feel isolated while undergoing continuous change and leading through uncertainty in various situations.
 This sense of isolation can stem from a feeling of wanting to solve issues alone.
 Still, as the complexity of the workload increases, a natural tendency will be to heighten the focus and individual efforts.
 However, this can be an effective strategy when facing relatively short-term challenges with known solutions.
 In the same vein, using this approach to address challenges where the full scope of issues and interdependencies are blurry can be a disaster.

 At this point, it is critical to inculcate the practice of intentionally reaching out to your network and beyond for insight and perspective.
 Reaching out to people with valuable opinions and varying experiences, you might want to know how they would look at a similar situation, what would be their point of view, etc. Even without a direct response, you can plug into their thinking and sources.